 What is Lifeline?

 Lifeline is a government supported benefit for qualifying low-income consumers.
-The Lifeline Assistance Program provides discounts on basic monthly service for qualified telephone and internet customers.
-Lifeline assistance lowers the cost of basic monthly local telephone service or eligible internet service.
+The Lifeline Assistance Program provides discounts on basic monthly service for qualified telephone and broadband internet customers.
+Lifeline assistance lowers the cost of basic monthly local telephone service or eligible broadband internet service.
 Eligible consumers will receive a $9.25 per month credit.

 Who is eligible for Lifeline?

 You or someone in your household participates in one of the following federal assistance programs:

 – Supplemental Security Income (SSI);